raspberrypilearning/animated-story/en/step_6.md

 --- /code ---

-The selector styles the heading so its z-index is `1`, meaning it's z-index is higher than the other elements' (which are set to `0` by default).
+The selector styles the heading so its z-index is `1`, meaning its z-index is higher than the other elements' (which are set to `0` by default).
 This means the heading appears in front of the other elements, on the top layer.

 **Test:**